NikoItanen/Statical-Data-Analysis/README.md

 # Statical Data Analysis
- All exercises for Statical Data Analysis couse.
+ All exercises for Statical Data Analysis course.